-A landing page contact form is one of the most important items used to convert leads, and yet so many marketers fail at designing them correctly.
+A post-click landing page contact form is one of the most important items used to convert leads, and yet so many marketers fail at designing them correctly.
 Forms are often subject to the “Goldlilocks syndrome:” too long and you can intimidate prospects from filling it out, too short and you may end up with a bunch of marketing qualified leads (instead of sales qualified leads).

-Landing page contact forms should be optimized for your visitors based on the marketing funnel stage of your offer.
+post-click landing page contact forms should be optimized for your visitors based on the marketing funnel stage of your offer.
 The further down the funnel your prospect is, the more information you can request of visitors and generally see better results.

 There are countless articles available online that state fewer form fields will produce a higher conversion rate, which may be true to an extent.
 But as the chart below demonstrates, the type (and length) of form makes a huge difference.

 Formstack’s 2014 Form Conversion Report showed that only 6% of users would fill in roughly 19 form fields of an order page, 28% of people entering a contest will tolerate 10 form fields, but only 3% of users will fill out 4 fields on a contact form.
 The contact form has the lowest average number of fields, and the lowest average number of entries:

 So, how do you design a contact form where you’re achieving your goals, but not making your potential customers feel interrogated?
 First, you need to understand the sales funnel to develop your post-click landing page form strategy.

 To determine how many form fields you should include, confirm where in the marketing funnel your offer is placed:

 - Top of the funnel: For this stage, the objective here is to generate as many leads as possible, so not many fields are needed.
 You can nurture them to a sale through email later.

 - Middle of the funnel: Middle of the funnel offers explain why your product or service is the best option to solve the visitor’s problem.
 Typical content at this stage includes but is not limited to, webinars, case studies, free samples, etc.